Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages - 1943:

-The following month, we find her in Convoy HX 252 from New York (in which Santos was lost), destination is given as Leith Dock, general cargo and explosives, station 44.
-According to the Commodore's notes for this convoy, Skjelbred was one of several ships that were detached in a fast convoy to the U.K. at 14:00Z on Aug.
+The following month, we find her in Convoy HX 252 from New York (in which Santos was lost - follow the links for more info).
+Destination is given as Leith Dock, general cargo and explosives, station 44.
+According to the Commodore's notes, Skjelbred was again one of several ships that were detached in a fast convoy to the U.K. at 14:00Z on Aug.
 25, position 54 28N 21 35W.
 The Commodore's narrative is also available, as are some collision reports (one of which involves Santos) and a report from the Flag Officer/Newfoundland.
 Skjelbred arrived Leith on Aug.
-29, and this turned out to be her last eastbound North Atlantic convoy voyage, as she was lost when returning to the U.S.
+29 (Page 3), and this turned out to be her last eastbound North Atlantic convoy voyage, as she was lost when returning to the U.S.

-* The ON convoys mentioned here are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
+* The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
 As will be seen, they all had several Norwegian ships.

 Final Fate - 1943: